Chapter 4 : Curses and Cheers

 “No,” I agreed, looking down at my feet again.
 “Thanks Remus, I’ll see you later, I’m going to the library.”

 I walked to the library to get some work done.
 I sat down at an empty table and spread my books and parchment out in front of me.
 I had barely been working five minutes when I heard someone approach my table.
-It was Elliott Jasper, and with him were Eugene Montague and Regulus Black, fourth-year Slytherins who spent a lot of time with him.
+It was Elliott Jasper, and with him were two other fifth-year Slytherins who spent a lot of time with him: Evan Rosier and Regulus Black.

 Regulus was Sirius’s brother.
 The two of them looked very similar, but they could not have been more different people.
 They acted like they didn’t know each other.
 And while Sirius was the charming, rebellious Gryffindor, Regulus was as Slytherin as you could be.
 Apparently the only thing they had in common was that they both disliked me.
 So now that I’d just had a quarrel with one Black, along came another to ruin my day.
 I tried to go back to working, but Elliott stood right up against my table.
 He had a horrible sneer on his face; his two minions looked bored.